32nd ANNUAL STUDENT RESEARCH FORUM POSTER PRESENTATIONS - CALL FOR ABSTRACTS

 - All School of Medicine Phase III MSA and Research Track students are required to judge during both sessions.
 You may leave after you finish judging your assigned posters in the second session.
 The awards ceremony is optional.

-- All Research track Phase II students are required to present a poster (Session assignments TBD by January 29th)
+- All Research track Phase II students are required to present a poster to fulfill track requirements.

-IF I AM A PHASE I OR PHASE III STUDENT JUDGE, DO I NEED TO REGISTER ON SURVEY MONKEY AS A JUDGE?
+IF I AM A PHASE I OR PHASE III STUDENT JUDGE, DO I NEED TO REGISTER AS A JUDGE?

 WHEN SHOULD I ARRIVE?

 All Poster Presenters: Between 12:00 and 12:45

 All posters, including session 2 posters, will be on display for the entire forum from 1:00-3:30.
 Please have your poster set up on your easel and available for viewing and judging by 1:00.
 However, you will only be with your poster and actively presenting it during your assigned session.

 All Phase I and Phase III School of Medicine Student Judges: Between 12:00 and 12:50 for required attendance check in.